An official website of the United States government

 ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

 The 2010 Census Program for Evaluations and Experiments (CPEX) was designed to document and evaluate the 2010 Census programs and operations, as well as test new methods that were suggested from previous evaluation work.
-Results from the 2010 CPEX will serve as the background or basis from which the 2020 Census is designed, tested, and implemented.
+Results from the 2010 CPEX served as the background or basis from which the 2020 Census was designed, tested, and implemented.

 In August 2006, members of the Census Bureau's executive staff formed an Executive Steering Committee to provide overall direction for 2010 CPEX planning and implementation.
 The 2010 CPEX Executive Steering Committee identified and recommended 2010 CPEX research topics, with assistance from external statistical agencies.